Skip to main content

 Trading Hours

-Exchange-traded with set hours (e.g., CME: Sunday 6:00 PM – Friday 5:00 PM EST), daily breaks, and some nearly 24/6 trading, all subject to contract expirations.
+Exchange-based with set hours (e.g., CME: Sunday 6:00 PM to Friday 5:00 PM EST), daily breaks, nearly 24/6 trading, subject to contract expirations

-24/5 continuous trading from Sunday 5:00 PM EST to Friday 5:00 PM EST, with no exchange restrictions but asset-specific trading hours.
+24/5 continuous trading from Sunday 5:00 PM EST to Friday 5:00 PM EST, no exchange restrictions, asset-specific trading hours

 Price Transparency